nspcc-dev/neo-go/ROADMAP.md

 breaking changes.
 Consider changing your code/scripts/configurations if you're using anything mentioned here.

-## WSClient Notifications channel and SubscribeFor* APIs

-Version 0.99.5 of NeoGo introduces a new set of subscription APIs that gives more control to the WSClient user that can pass specific channels to be used for specific subscriptions now.
-Old APIs and generic Notifications channel are still available, but will be removed, so please convert your code to using new Receive* APIs.

-Removal of these APIs is scheduled for May 2023 (~0.103.0 release).

 ## SecondsPerBlock protocol configuration

 With 0.100.0 version SecondsPerBlock protocol configuration setting was